As an Amazon Associate I earn from qualifying purchases. Click the button "Affiliate Links" above to learn more about my Affiliate Disclosure.

 Google Chromebooks are extremely popular among users who primarily use the cloud to store their documents, pictures and mostly need some sort of a cheap laptop to browse the web.
 In some way they mark the resurgence of netbooks who died a slow death with the advent of tablets.
 One major distinction is that Chromebooks are not just scaled down Windows computers but come with Google’s own proprietary Chrome OS which is based on Linux.
 There’s no spinning harddrive – every Chromebook comes with flash drives.
 After all you’re supposed to use the cloud for everything according to Google.

-Chromebooks can be purchased on Amazon between $200 and $400.
-The Acer C720 is pretty popular right now.
+Chromebooks can be purchased on Amazon between 200 Euros and 400 Euros.
+The Acer C720 (advertisement) is pretty popular right now.
 Samsung also makes some really nice looking ones.

 All Chromebooks are equipped with USB ports.
 You can hook up an external USB DAC to your Chromebook and the music starts playing.
 I’ve received positive feedback from users who got their JDS Labs ODAC up and running.
 The Chrome OS kernel apparently also supports FLAC (standard CD quality and high-resolution formats).
 With Google’s built-in music player app you can easily send music straight to your external DAC.

 I personally wouldn’t store anything on the miniature flash drives but rather plug an external HDD into one of the USB ports.
 Unfortunately, you are going to be quite limited by the choice of apps.
 So this type of setup only makes sense if you use your Chromebook directly to pick the tracks you want to listen to.
 Sure, you could replace Chrome OS with Ubuntu Linux or any other Linux flavor of your choice but this would complicate things.
 And simplicity is what the Chromebook was designed for.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.